Whether you’re planning a family vacation or a work trip, the question of how much to pay a house sitter often weighs on your mind before leaving.

 - Experience: Experience matters in the world of house sitting.
 House sitters with a proven track record of reliability and positive references often command higher rates.

 - Pets: If you have pets requiring care during your absence, this factor influences house sitter rates.
 Caring for animals introduces an additional layer of responsibility and time commitment.
+As a pet owner, you will want to look for house sitters who also have experience as pet sitters.

 - Home size and complexity: The size and complexity of your home or property can also affect house sitter rates.
 Larger homes or properties with unique features may demand more effort and time from the house sitter.